-ClamAV is a versatile antivirus program for server and desktop operating systems.
+ClamAV is a versatile antivirus program for VPS and desktop operating systems.
 With the Antivirus plugin, Mattermost can use ClamAV on a local or remote server to scan files before uploading them to channels.
 Below we cover how to:

 - Install the Antivirus Mattermost Plugin

-- Configure the Antivirus Mattermost Plugin
+- Configure Antivirus in Mattermost

-Install Antivirus in Mattermost
+Install the Antivirus Mattermost Plugin

 First, install the Antivirus plugin.

-- Log into Mattermost as a system admin
+- Log into Mattermost as a system admin.

-- In the upper-left corner, select your username, then Plugin Marketplace
+- In the upper-left corner, select your username, then Plugin Marketplace.

-- Beside Antivirus, select Install
+- Beside Antivirus, select Install.

-- Beside Antivirus, select Configure
+- Beside Antivirus, select Configure.

-- Leave the configuration page for the Antivirus plugin open while you configure ClamAV below
+- Leave the configuration page for the Antivirus plugin open while you configure ClamAV below.

 We recommend waiting until you finish configuring ClamAV to enable the plugin.
 This allows Mattermost users to still upload media in case you have issues with ClamAV configuration.